imnuvi/CheatBook/vim/learnt.md

 shift + ^ - move to start of line
-shift + $ - move to end of the line
+shift + $ - move to end of the line g + _ - move to the last non space

 j - move down
 k - move up